GSMA-CPAS/BWRP-common-adapter/api/doc/Apis/SignatureApi.md

 <a name="getUsageSignatureById"></a>
 # **getUsageSignatureById**
-> SignatureResponse getUsageSignatureById(contractId, usageId, signatureId)
+> UsageSignatureResponse getUsageSignatureById(contractId, usageId, signatureId)